-In this section, first the analysis results of settling velocities and floc characteristics derived from the laboratory settling tests in the garage-laboratory of Prof. A Manning are described (samples from 2 sites in The Netherlands: Western Scheldt Estuary and Noordpolderzijl-channel, 1 site in Belgium: Scheldt tidal river; 1 site in UK: Plymouth Estuary and 1 site in Bangladesh)
+In this section, first the analysis results of settling velocities and floc characteristics derived from the settling tests performed in the laboratory of Prof. A Manning are described in Section 3.2 (samples from 2 sites in The Netherlands: Western Scheldt Estuary and Noordpolderzijl-channel, 1 site in Belgium: Scheldt tidal river; 1 site in UK: Plymouth Estuary and 1 site in Bangladesh)

-After that, the analysis results of the field data based on the measurements at the Holwerd site in the Wadden Sea (The Netherlands) are presented.
+After that, the analysis results of the field data based on the measurements at the Holwerd site in the Wadden Sea (The Netherlands) are presented in Section 3.3.

-The basic field data of the Piranha-tests and the LabSFLOC-2-tests are given in Appendix A.2 and A.3.
-Further details of the LabSFLOC-2-protocols, methodology and set-up, and results from both the MUSA garage-laboratory experiments and MUSA fieldwork, will be outlined in respective MUSA-HRW reports by Prof. A. Manning.
+The basic field data of the PIRANHA-tests and the LABSFLOC2-tests are given in Appendix A.2 and A.3.
+Further details of the LABSFLOC2-protocols, methodology and set-up, and results from both the MUSA laboratory experiments and MUSA fieldwork, will be outlined in respective MUSA-HRW reports by Prof. A. Manning.

-3.2 Laboratory data of LABSFLOC-2 instrument
+3.2 Laboratory data of LABSFLOC2 instrument